Clubjudge/arachnid/README.md

 Optionally, Arachnid can save scraped pages to a folder of your choice, so that subsequent requests to the same resource are faster.

+For more info, check out our blog post on Arachnid at the [Clubjudge blog](http://blog.clubjudge.com/post/57057303972/introducing-arachnid).

 ## Configuration
 Arachnid expects a ```config.js``` file to be present in the project root.
 It ships with a ```config.js.example``` file with all available options.
 These are: